 Museum of Archaeology, Tainan Branch of National Museum of Prehistory, History museum in Southern Taiwan Science Park, Taiwan

 A dedicated children's hall connects Austronesian tribal mythology with hands-on games about archaeological discoveries.
-This area makes the complex prehistory understandable and fun for young visitors.
+This makes the complex prehistory of the region approachable and fun for young visitors.

 The community of curious travelers